Books That Will Make You a Better UX Designer

 • Designer: Mikhail Sharanda

-• Details: A modern sans-serif font designed for clarity and functionality, Manrope is highly popular among tech-focused brands.
+• Details: A modern sans-serif font designed for clarity and functionality.
+Manrope is highly popular among tech-focused brands.

 • Best For: Digital platforms, apps, and data visualizations.